WizVille/rael/README.md

 * foreign (f): a hash which list relations with other nodes you want to explore
 * options (o): extra options about the node
 	- foreign_key_in_parent: the foreign key is inside the parent instead of the child
+	- foreign_key_name: the foreign key name if it is not "model_name_id"

 Here is an example: